 Next came the Berlin World Championships and another record in the 400m freestyle, which held for nine and a half years.
 She also went on to win the 800m freestyle a few days later, to be Australia’s only gold medalist at the championships.
 Six months later at the Australian championships in Perth she lowered the 1500m freestyle world record by 8.2 seconds to 16:06.63.
 She also won the 200m, 400m, and 800m titles.

-Tracey was selected for the 1980 Olympic team but decided to withdraw due to family and heath reasons.
-Australia elected not to officially boycott the Games, however Tracey, along with six other Australian athletes, elected to boycott them personally.
+Tracey was selected for the 1980 Olympic team as Australia had decided not to officially boycott but decided to withdraw due to family and health reasons.

 Tracey retired during 1980, but came back eight months later to win gold in the 100m butterfly and 200m freestyle at the Australian national championships.